PDVSA: 2007 expropriations

-2010s: crisis in Venezuela
+2010s: crisis in Venezuela, corruption

 In 2010, PDVSA loaned the government of Antigua $68 million to repurchase all remaining shares of West Indies Oil Company (WIOC) from Bruce Rappaport's National Petroleum Ltd.

 In 2012, PDVSA announced that it would enter into a joint venture agreement with Eni SpA and Repsol in order to initiate a gas production project at the Cardon VI gas block in Venezuela.
 Production from this joint venture is estimated to reach between 80 and 100 million cubic meters of gas.
 In February 2014, PDVSA and the Anglo-French oil firm Perenco entered into talks for a $600 million financing deal to boost production at their Petrowarao joint venture.
 In October 2014, Venezuela imported its first ever ship of oil from Algeria so that they could dilute their oil.

 Policies enacted by Chávez caused a crisis in Venezuela, with the nation's economy deteriorating greatly.
 Because of the hyperinflation and food shortage, paychecks have become all but valueless, leading to mass resignation from workers.
 By 2017, PDVSA could not even afford to export oil through international waters, which requires safety inspections and cleaning under maritime law, with a fleet of tankers stranded in the Caribbean Sea due to the issue.
 In addition, Nicolás Maduro fired the head of PDVSA and replaced him with Major General Manuel Quevedo, placating the military by giving them control of PDVSA.
 The developments resulted in a fragmented corporate structure and not enough workers to keep certain rigs operating continuously.
 By the end of 2013, Venezuela produced 1.2 million barrels of oil per day from the Orinoco, falling short of its target of 1.5 million barrels.
 The repeated poor performances of PDVSA were heavily linked to Venezuela's current hyperinflation crisis.
 In order to correct for these shortcomings, Maduro installed more Venezuelan military members in several key PDVSA positions, in an effort to reduce the corruption and inefficiency.